Beef. It’s what’s for dinner in Texas.

 Among my options for dinner were Der Lindenbaum, Auslander, Friedhelm’s Bavarian Inn, Altdorf Restaurant & Biergarten, and Otto’s German Bistro.
 Even the burger joints serve schnitzel.

 The town has long blocks, wide streets, and interminable traffic lights.
 The initial letters of sequential street names cleverly spell words: Adams, Llano, Lincoln, Washington, Elk, Lee, Columbus, Olive, Mesquite, and Eagle.
 The streets to the west are Crockett, Orange, Milam, Edison, Bowie, Acorn, Cherry, and Kay.

 In the Marktplatz, I stepped inside the small, octagonal Vereins Kirche, a replica of the first church built after the settlers arrived.
 Nearby, the Pioneer Museum proudly displays the town’s German heritage.

 The complex features settlers’ homesteads, some in their original locations, such as the Kammlah house, smokehouse, and barn.

 Four generations of Kammlahs had lived in the house before the museum purchased it.

-As I stepped into each room, my movement triggered an audio recording narrated by a great-great- or great-great-great-grandson or daughter of one of the early pioneers.
+As I stepped into each room, my movement triggered an audio recording narrated by a great-great- or great-great-great-grandson or granddaughter of one of the early pioneers.
 “Guten Tag,” some began.